pgiardiniere/personal-site/src/routes/+page.md

 	<title>Pete Giardiniere</title>
 </svelte:head>

+# Hey, I'm Pete.

-### Hey I'm Pete.
-I'm a full stack developer of intelligent systems with a passion for writing performant, maintainable machine learning pipelines.
+### I'm a full stack developer of intelligent systems with a passion for writing performant, maintainable machine learning pipelines.

 #### I live in Philly, where I spend most of my time developing software and writing.